joshua-lossner/coherenceism.info/NARRATION_FEATURE.md

 ### For Users
 1. Navigate to any journal entry or book chapter
 2. Type `/speak` or click the narration option in the command bar
-3. Wait for Byte to prepare the audio (first time only)
+3. Wait for Ivy to prepare the audio (first time only)
 4. Use play/pause controls to listen
 5. Audio is automatically cached for future users